writethedocs/www/docs/2014/blog/announcing-venue-and-ticket-sales.rst

 Prezi's home gives us a fitting environment to come together and talk about making documentation great.

 .. image:: /img/venue/PreziVenue.jpg
-	:width: 70%
+	:width: 100%

-More information can be found on the :doc:`/2014/eu/venue` page, including information about getting in and around Budapest.
+More information can be found on the :doc:`/2014/eu/venue` page, including more images, accommodation, and travel details.

 Early Bird Ticket Sales
 -----------------------